Chris-Ngu/ElectronMusic/README.md

 * I am currently using this foundation to understand electron and how web-based technologies are used to create cross-platform desktop applications.
 * Please bear with me as this application provides basic abilities, this might be expanded in the future

+### Main features to work on
+* Song rename, need to refresh the page to reflect name change of song

  ### Song playback
  * ~~Include audio package to preview songs~~ Can include in the future